-If there’s one shopping experience women find universally frustrating, it’s trying to find the right bra.
-It doesn’t matter what size you think you wear—everyone from a 32A to a 38DD has trouble finding a brassiere that properly supports, lifts, and fits.
+If there’s one experience women find universally frustrating, it’s how to measure your bra size accurately.
+It doesn’t matter what size you think you wear—everyone has trouble finding a bra that properly supports, lifts, and fits.
 As it turns out, there’s a reason for that.

-Michelle Lam, founder and CEO of lingerie company True&Co.,—an online boutique with more than 50 different brands, including Triumph, Elle Macpherson, Miel, and more—reveals the one thing that causes many women to choose the wrong bra size: imprecise cup sizing.
+Michelle Lam, founder and CEO of lingerie company True&Co.—an online boutique—reveals the one thing that causes many women to choose the wrong bra size: imprecise cup sizing.
 It’s a misconception that a bra’s cup size actually measures the full size and shape of your breast.

 “Not many people know this, but when you talk about the cup size of a bra, it’s really just the horizontal width between the underwires,” Lam says.
 “This whole area that’s actually the most 3D part of the breast is completely uncharted territory.
 That’s why the A, B, C, and D cups don’t actually mean anything.
 It’s been the same system since 1937.”

 To resolve the issue, Lam founded True&Co. with the missions of selling bras for women, by women, and gathering the data needed to design and develop a well-fitting bra.
 She and her team created the fit quiz, the first of its type, to measure bra size and truly understand breast shape—by asking women to simply fill out a 15-query questionnaire, no measuring tape required.

 “We’ve collected over seven million data points about a woman’s body and identified more than 6000 different body types over the last two years,” Lam says.
 “Our whole goal is not to put you in a certain band or cup size; it’s really about when you look in the mirror, do you feel transformed into the most beautiful version of yourself?”